SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 was militaristic, nor great literature.
-The answer, for me, is that *The Expanse* had the heroes and heroine's, and collective insanity (the Martian faction) but overall it portrayed humans as decent, united when they realized they needed to be, including most MArtians, and it this was good.
+The answer, for me, is that *The Expanse* had the heroes and heroine's, and collective insanity (the Martian faction) but overall it portrayed humans as decent, united when they realized they needed to be, including most Martians, and it this was good.
 But also it was a detective story which stayed true to the genre to the end. *SciFi* was essentially (or at least subjectively to me) *the* McGuffin of *The Expanse*.
 The greatest McGuffin I've ever witnessed so far.